-On Shore: Rules of taste vary; if you're heading off to a kayaking expedition or a snorkelling sail, the most casual of clothing is appropriate.
+On Shore: Rules of taste vary; if you're heading off to a kayaking expedition or a snorkeling sail, the most casual of clothing is appropriate.
 If you're heading into town, opt for those items specified above in "Daytime Guide."

-Evenings: Cruise ships assign daily dress codes -- casual, informal, resort casual, formal -- that take effect in public rooms and restaurants from 6 p.m. onwards.
+Evenings: Cruise ships assign daily dress codes -- casual, informal, resort casual, formal -- that take effect in public rooms and restaurants from 6 p.m. onward.
 (Daytime is always casual.)
 Normally, on seven-night trips, you can count on two formal nights, a couple of casual evenings and between one and four semiformal occasions.
 To find out the dress code on your next cruise, read Cruise Line Dress Codes.

 For all but the most formal of evenings (even on the more upscale ships), resort casual is the common dress code.
 That means elegant attire, though not in the silk gown milieu.
-Think flowing cotton dresses or silky mix-and-match trouser outfits that would be appropriate at a nice restaurant or a symphony concert on land.
+Think flowing cotton dresses or silky mix-and-match pants outfits that would be appropriate at a nice restaurant or a symphony concert on land.